 - 1. Remain calm. - 2.
 Take attendance records and emergency cards while exiting the building. - 3.
 Keep all doors unlocked as you leave the building. - 4.
 Teachers will guide their students to the Fire Assembly Area (grass parking space near Bldg.
 D) for the initial student count.
 If all students are accounted for, teachers will then begin to evacuate students along the route to the safe zone (San Roque Church parking lot).
 Classes should be in two lines with their teacher/staff member at the front of the line.
 GTC staff and teachers should guide their students to walk along the sidewalk toward the San Roque Church parking lot.
 All staff should wear vests to help keep their students safe along the way.
-Should assistance or medical attention be needed along the route, the closest staff member should wave their vests in the air as a signal for needing help. - PARENTS SHOULD NOT COME TO THE SCHOOL CAMPUS TO PICK UP STUDENTS.
-THEY MAY MEET THEIR CHILD AT THE EVACUATION SITE (SAN ROQUE CHURCH PARKING LOT) - 5.
+Should assistance or medical attention be needed along the route, the closest staff member should wave their vests in the air as a signal for needing help.
+PARENTS SHOULD NOT COME TO THE SCHOOL CAMPUS TO PICK UP STUDENTS.
+THEY MAY MEET THEIR CHILD AT THE EVACUATION SITE (SAN ROQUE CHURCH PARKING LOT) 5 Assemble in a line by class at the safe zone and have your green/red cards ready for the - 5.
 Assemble in a line by class at the safe zone and have your green/red cards ready for the student count. - 6.
-Take a count as soon as possible person in charge of accounting. - 7.
-Do not leave your students unattended. - 8.
-Students may be released to their parent/guardian or authorized person for pick-up noted on their emergency cards.
+Take a count as soon as possible and report missing students to the person in charge of accounting. - 7.
+Do not leave your students unal - 8.
+Students may be released to the set of th

-^{}Classes will resume only when the proper authorities declare the campus safe for everyone.
+Classes will resume only when the proper authorities declare the campus safe for everyone.
 Otherwise, students will be sent home to ensure safety.